0xPolygonMiden/miden-base/docs/index.md

 A rollup for high-throughput, private applications.

-Using Polygon Miden, builders can create novel, high-throughput, private applications for payments, DeFi, digital assets and gaming.
+Using Polygon Miden, builders can create novel, high-throughput, private applications for payments, DeFi, digital assets, and gaming.
 Applications and users are secured by Ethereum and AggLayer.

 If you want to join the technical discussion, please check out the following: